Austin Ortega: Professional

 After spending his senior year as captain of the Mavericks, Ortega signed his first professional contract with the San Diego Gulls of the American Hockey League.
 He played two seasons with the Gulls before being assigned to the Utah Grizzlies in the ECHL.
-Within Ortega's first two months in the league, he was named the ECHL Player of Month.
+Within Ortega's first two months in the league, he was named the ECHL Player of the Month.
 Ortega eventually left North America and signed a contract with the Växjö Lakers of the Swedish Hockey League (SHL).

-In February 2019, Ortega signed a contract with Eisbären Berlin of the Deutsche Eishockey Liga (DEL) in Berlin, Germany for the remainder of the season.
+In February 2019, Ortega signed a contract with the Eisbären Berlin of the Deutsche Eishockey Liga (DEL) in Berlin, Germany for the remainder of the season.
 In his first weekend with the team, he recorded two goals and three assists.
 During an October 2019 pre-season game against the Chicago Blackhawks, play-by-play commentator Pat Foley said, "Ortega, who sounds like he ought to be a shortstop.”
 Although Ortega refused to speak to him after the game, he accepted Foley's apology.
-At the end of the 2019–20 season, the DEL greed on a league-wide salary waiver for the following season as part of the licensing process.
+At the end of the 2019–20 season, the DEL agreed on a league-wide salary waiver for the following season as part of the licensing process.
 As a result, Ortega agreed to waive his contract and left the team.

 His contract was terminated by TPS in October because "expectations were not met."
 At the time of his termination, Ortega had accumulated six points in 16 games.